samfrederick/WRF-CHEM-LES/anthro_emis/ANTHRO/src/README.md

 FC
 ```

-before invoking make_anthro.
+before invoking `make_anthro`.
 As an example you would issue
 the command :

 ```